milofultz/tinybrainfans/wiki/Personal Growth/goal-setting.md

 description: Goal setting is a way to hone your efforts towards a particular end result.
 ---

+Setting goals is crucial to feeling fulfilled.
+If live has no inherent meaning, setting goals is the closest when can get to finding that meaning[2].

+However, setting goals should not be a good/bad paradigm.
+It's a balance of desire to achieve the goal without the attachment to whether or not you **ever will**.
+If you can maintain this, whatever comes up, whether it allows you to work towards the goal or not, will not phase you.

+## Five-Minute Rule

+> The first five minutes are the hardest.[3]

+Getting started on doing a thing is almost always the hardest part (for me, anyway).
+Spend five minutes moving towards your goal and if you're still not feeling it, then move on.
+More than likely though, you will realize the problem was actuating on the task itself.

 ## Theme Years

 Notes on CGP Grey's "Your Theme" video[1]: